 Consuming both alcohol and caffeine later in the day has been shown to disrupt sleep.
 Although alcohol can make it easy to fall asleep, once it wears off your sleep can be negatively affected.
 Caffeine has the opposite effect - making it challenging for you to fall asleep in the first place.

 Overeating before bed can interfere with sleep as the body has to devote energy to digest the food.
 Digestion usually slows down during sleep, but eating a big meal before bed forces your body to choose between sleep and digestion.

 As more people work from home, working from our laptops from bed is common.
 As comfortable and convenient as it might seem, working from bed causes us to associate our beds with wakefulness as opposed to rest and sleep.

 Are you having trouble sleeping?
 Talk to your Doctor of Physical Therapy at MAVEN.
-Whether you’re recovering from surgery or an athlete looking for improved sleep to allow the body time to repair muscles, we can help!
+Our Physical therapy services in Santa Monica and LA offer solutions whether you’re recovering from surgery or an athlete looking for improved sleep to allow the body time to repair muscles, we can help!
 We’ll advise you on the most comfortable positions and how to maximize your sleep and recovery at home.